The Facebook loophole that makes political ads look like regular content

 But Facebook left a gaping loophole in this system: If a user shares a political ad, the disclaimer disappears for anyone who sees the shared ad, as does the ability to click through it to the ad library.
 Civil rights and election security experts have warned Facebook that this loophole is ripe for abuse.
 Several experts on campaign finance expressed surprise when Mother Jones asked them about it, and concern that this loophole could lead to viral, misleading content paid for by undisclosed political actors.

-“The public has a right to know who is trying to influence their vote,” says Brendan Fischer, an expert on campaign finance and ethics issues at the Campaign Legal Center, a left-leaning nonprofit.
+“The public has a right to know who is trying to influence their vote,” says Brendan Fischer, an expert on campaign finance and ethics issues at the nonpartisan Campaign Legal Center.
 “For political actors that want to influence the public without detection, creating posts that are designed to go viral would be an obvious way to do so, and perhaps to do so legally.”

 At the top of each ad on Facebook is two lines of text.
 First, the ad is labeled with the name of entity that paid for it.
 Below that is the disclaimer line, which states “Sponsored” and then “Paid for by,” followed by the name of the entity.
 When an ad is shared, the first line continues to be displayed, but the disclaimer line goes away.
 If the source of the ad is not easily recognizable, such as a candidate’s name, it could be difficult to ascertain where the ad is from, or even that it is an ad at all.
 The result is that an ad from a candidate’s campaign will still be recognized as campaign-related content, but ads from super-PACs or third-party groups may not clearly come across as ads.